Tapuhi KarareheAlternative titles

 - New Zealand Veterinary Nursing Association

 What are the chances of getting a job?

-Chances of getting a job as a veterinary nurse are significantly increased if you have a relevant certificate or a diploma.
+Your chances of getting work as a veterinary nurse are best if you are qualified.

-Work opportunities are best in large urban areas, especially Auckland, with more opportunities for rural animal technicians in rural areas.
+Work opportunities for veterinary nurses are best in large urban areas, such as Auckland, while rural animal technicians have more opportunities in rural areas.

 Most veterinary nurses work at veterinary practices

-Nearly all veterinary nurses work at veterinary practices.
-New Zealand has about 800 veterinary practices, ranging from small practices employing one or two veterinary nurses to larger practices with up to 20 staff.
-Other employers include:
+Veterinary nurses tend to work at veterinary practices.
+New Zealand has about 800 veterinary practices, ranging from small practices employing one or two veterinary nurses to larger practices with 20 staff or more.

 - companies that sell animal and veterinary products